Injury Prevention in New York State

 Injury Prevention for Children

 Injuries are the leading cause of death for children in New York State.
-In addition, injuries result in an average of over 18,000 hospitalizations among New York's children, 19 and younger.
-Through various avenues such as the "Injury-Free Kids!"
-Campaign, traumatic brain injury prevention, shaken baby syndrome prevention, choking prevention, poison prevention, child passenger safety, teen driving, and pedestrian safety programs, the department is helping parents and caregivers make children's lives safer.
+In addition, injuries result in over 18,000 hospitalizations among New York's children, 19 and younger.
+Through these websites, the department provides information to help parents and caregivers make children's lives safer.